jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 <img src="https://i.imgur.com/WkLBY2i.png" width=400/>

-As we can see App is still responsible for looping over the initial array and creating multiple instances of small images but now it will be done so using `SmallImage` Components.
+As we can see App is still responsible for looping over the initial array and creating multiple instances of small images but now those images will be rendered via the `SmallImage` Component.

 We can improve the drawing a bit to include what props will be passed down to the children.